Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 featured: true
 title: How I Passed the OSCP
 date: 2024-09-18T18:38:38.550Z
-lastmod: 2024-09-20T19:37:04.671Z
+lastmod: 2024-09-20T19:39:56.505Z
 ---
-I am a student pursuing a Bachelor's degree in Computer Science and Engineering and I passed the OSCP just six months into my cybersecurity journey, despite having limited prior experience.\
+I am a student pursuing a Bachelor's degree in Computer Science and Engineering and I passed the OSCP just six months into my cybersecurity journey, despite having limited prior experience.

 Before this, I had mainly worked with MERN Stack Web Development and experimented with Arch Linux and was fully immersed in all things Linux.

 Now, let’s spill the beans!
 How did I score 90 on my first attempt?
 There must be a secret, right?